aionnetwork/aion-docs/aion-virtual-machine/troubleshooting.md

 # Troubleshooting

 Here are some issues you might face when installing and setting up the Aion IntelliJ or Maven plugin.
-If you can't find what you're looking for here, [post your issue on StackOverflow](https://stackoverflow.com/search?q=aion) using the `aion` tag, or drop us an email at [support@aion.network](mailto:support@aion.network).
+If you can't find what you're looking for here, [post your issue on StackOverflow](https://stackoverflow.com/search?q=aion) using the `aion` tag or drop us an email at [support@aion.network](mailto:support@aion.network).

 ## Cannot Start Maven: Cannot run program